 What happens when you place liquid nitrogen in a container filled with 1,650 ping-pong balls?

-It may not be a question asked every day, but scientists at Plymouth University have staged just such an experiment to inspire people about the power of science.
+It may not be a question asked every day, but scientists at the University of Plymouth have staged just such an experiment to inspire people about the power of science.

 Led by Dr Roy Lowry, Associate Professor in Physical Chemistry, the experiment begins when a canister of liquid nitrogen is placed into a plastic bin containing warm water.